In this lesson, you’ll learn how to implement a workflow for sending a remarketing email to increase sales conversion among potential customers.

 Result

-After completing the steps, you will have created your strategy to send a remarketing email to your undecided shoppers, one day after starting their purchase process, with the products they have visited along with recommended products.
+After completing the steps, you will have created your strategy to send a remarketing email to your undecided buyers, one day after starting their purchase process, with the products they have visited along with recommended products.

-Continue your tour
+Continue your journey

-Related reading
+Related readings